Updated: April 2019

 Does PagePipe use Ghost or Ghost’s $20-per-month servers?
 Nope.
 Do we recommend it?
 Nope.
 We have a point to prove: cheap, shared-hosting can be fast.
 Ghost’s Home-page loads in 2.8 seconds and TTFB is 1 second.
 Not good enough.
 Even GoDaddy’s better.
 PagePipe TTFB is 245 milliseconds.
 So Ghost’s server delays negate fancy speed claims.
 Most fast, free themes load in around 50 milliseconds.
-WordPress core is even less than that.
+WordPress core is around 100 milliseconds.
 So Ghost’s boost in speed is theoretical or ivory-tower.

-Since WordPress originated as a fork of b2/cafelog – and almost forked before with Ghost – it may fork in 2018.
+Since WordPress originated as a fork of b2/cafelog – and almost forked before with Ghost – it may fork in 2018 or 2019.
 Who knows?
 It depends upon how much users hate Gutenberg.

 Meanwhile, don’t hold your breath.
-No Twenty-eighteen theme is on the horizon for some time.
+No Twenty-eighteen theme will be introduced by Automattic.
+Twenty-nineteen theme is Gutenberg-specific.
 We recommend two alternatives for speed: